NVIDIA/spark-rapids/docs/spark-profiling-tool.md

 ### Auto-Tuner support

-Starting with release "_22.10_", the Profiling tool a new "_Auto-Tuner_" that aims at optimizing Apache Spark applications by recommending a set of configurations to tune the performance of Rapids accelerator.
+Starting with release _22.10_, the Profiling tool a new _Auto-Tuner_ that aims at optimizing Apache Spark applications by recommending a set of configurations to tune the performance of Rapids accelerator.
+Currently, the _Auto-Tuner_ calculates a set of configurations that impact the performance of Apache Spark apps executing on GPU.
+Those calculations can leverage cluster information (e.g. memory, cores, Spark default configurations) as well as information processed in the application event logs.
+The values loaded from the app logs have higher precedence than the default configs.
 Please refer to [Understanding the Profiling tool output](#d-recommended-configuration) for more details on the output of the _Auto-Tuner_.

 Note the following _Auto-Tuner_ limitations:
-- It is currently only supported the "_Collection Mode_", and
+- It is currently only supported in the _Collection Mode_ (see [the 3 different modes](#step-2-how-to-run-the-profiling-tool)), and
 - It is assumed that all the _worker_ nodes on the cluster are homogenous.

 To run the _Auto-Tuner_, enable the `auto-tuner` flag and pass a valid `--worker-info <FILE_PATH>`.